|

 a playoff spot a long while ago.
 On the side, on the

-, I was pleased to see Charlie having been
+positive side, I was pleased to see Charlie having been

 given a chance to support his teammates and I hope